turingschool/backend-curriculum-site/module4/lessons/server_side_javascript.md

   }
 };
 ```

+*Go find some documentation on how to seed the data!*

 Awesome job!
 The `seeds` branch is complete.
 Merge it into `master`.

 #### Games Routes

 ##### Read Routes

 Alright it's time to code our CRUD routes.
 We are going to start by creating our read routes first.

 Create a new branch `read_routes`.

+---

+*Pop Quiz*

 Take a moment and think about what our paths should look like for retrieving all games and retrieving one game.

 <details><summary>Answer</summary>
   <ul>